Fornaxian/pixeldrain_web/res/include/md/subscribe.md

 {{else}}

-First you need to register a pixeldrain account.
+❌ You are not logged into a pixeldrain account.
+If you do not have an account yet you need to register one.
 You can do so with our [registration form](/register).
 If you already have an account you can [log in here](/login).

 {{end}}